• Skip to primary navigation

 • While cookies are baking, place chocolate chips and oil into a microwave safe dish.
 Heat at 30 second intervals until fully melted, stirring after each interval.

 • Remove cookies from oven and place on cooling rack.
-Once cooled, use a spoon to spread about 2 tsp of chocolate onto the flat side of a cookie, top it with another cookie and set aside to let the chocolate set.
+Once cooled, use a spoon to spread about 2 teaspoon of chocolate onto the flat side of a cookie, top it with another cookie and set aside to let the chocolate set.

 • Repeat until you've used all the cookies.
 It should yield between 24-30 sandwiched cookies.